OllyNural/VerticalUnfair-Web/README.md

 ### Assumptions

 * Prices in Pence
+* Requirement said GET /config/ for the first page - I have done GET /config/:id for the first page, as this makes more sense.
+Unsure of how getting list of configuration for a single user is useful, as we need to know the specific ID/membership values etc
 * Client ID decided where?
-Assumed it is in browser from some sort of login session
+Assumed it is in browser from some sort of login session.
 * With the contracts given, can't do full validation: We only pass in the rent.
 This means any calculation between month -> week of rent value is done client-side and can't be validated.

 ### Things left to do